ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 * Five formative Case Based Discussions conducted by a supervisor (strongly encouraged)

 Registrars must gain a pass in AST AIM StAMPS.

+### Anaesthetics

+**Time:** Minimum 12 months FTE

+**Training **

+Registrars undertake the Joint Consultative Committee on Anaesthesia (JCCA) training program.

+Train in Anaesthetics posts accredited by Joint Consultative Committee on Anaesthesia (JCCA).

+**Education**

+Registrars participate in the ANZCA registrar education program and education tailored to the AST curriculum.

+Registrars must successfully complete mandatory courses.

+**Assessment**

+* Complete JCCA assessment.
+* Submit a current JCCA statement of completion to ACRRM.

+### Emergency Medicine
+Time
+Minimum 12 months FTE.
+Training
+Train in an Emergency Department accredited by ACRRM.
+Employed as a registrar or equivalent position.
+Education
+Registrars participate in the ACEM registrar education program and education tailored to the AST curriculum.
+Registrars must successfully complete or be a recognised instructor in one course from each of three categories below:
+•	Trauma:
+o	Early Management of Severe Trauma (EMST), or (ATLS American equivalent) or o	Emergency Trauma Management Course (ETM)
+•	Adult:
+o	Rural Emergency Skills Training (REST), or o	Adult Life Support Australian Resuscitation Council Level 2 (ALS2), or o	Emergency Life Support (ELS), or o	Advanced and Complex Medical Emergencies (ACME), or o	Effective Management of Anaesthetics Crises (EMAC)
+•	Paediatrics:
+o	Advanced Paediatrics Life Support (APLS) course, or o	Paediatric Emergency Medicine course (PEM)
+An adult and a paediatrics course must have been undertaken in the five years prior to completing the AST.
+Candidates are also recommended to undertake an emergency obstetric course such as Rural Emergency Obstetric Training (REOT) or Preparation in Maternity Safety (PIMS).
+The following definitive texts are used in this AST:
+•	Cameron, P et al: Textbook of Adult Emergency Medicine, Edinburgh - Churchill Livingstone.
+•	Cameron, P et al: Textbook of Paediatric Emergency Medicine, Edinburgh - Churchill Livingstone.
+Assessment
+Registrars must submit to their training organisation and ACRRM:
+•	AST Plan and Progress Report completed by registrar and supervisor every three months
+•	Five miniCEXs conducted by their supervisor (two miniCEXs may be replaced by Direct Observation of Procedural Skills (DOPS))
+•	Five Case Based Discussions conducted by their supervisor (strongly encouraged)
+•	AST EM Procedural Skills logbook
+Registrars must gain a pass in AST EM StAMPS.